makrai/notes/ettinger1907-bert-pling.md

 * diagnostics targeting a range of linguistic capacities, drawn from psycholing
   * advantages: because of their origin in psycholinguistics,
     * carefully controlled to ask targeted questions about linguistic capabilits
-    * ask these questions by examining word predictions in context, which
+    * ask these questions by examining word predictions in context,
     * allows us to study LMs without any need for task-specific fine-tuning
 * distinctive properties of our diagnostics
   * chosen specifically to reveal insensitivities in predictive models, as evidenced by patterns that they elicit in human brain responses (N400)